 With harvest complete and the storehouses full at this time, Matariki was a time for singing, dancing and feasting as well as remembering those who’d passed in the preceding year.
 Festivities vary from iwi to iwi, with some celebrating on the first full moon after the star cluster rises, or on the next new moon.

 Flying kites “close to the stars” was an old tradition which has been revived and will be a part of this year’s celebrations as part of Auckland’s Matariki Festival.
-The festival offers over 100 events region-wide from 30 June to 22 July; from an evocative dawn karakia, to captivating kapa haka, a street party, lighting shows and cultural events across Auckland.
+The festival offers over 100 events region-wide June 22 - July 14; from an evocative dawn karakia, to captivating kapa haka, a street party, lighting shows and cultural events across Auckland.

 And for stargazers, here’s a video explaining how to spot the Seven Sisters: